freehandle/handles/README.md

 ## Handles Protocol

-Official implementation of the handle soical protocol.
+Official implementation of the handles social protocol.

 This file deals with running a handles protocol validator.
-For information about the breeze protocol itself see the [protocol presentation](https://github.com/freehandle/handles/blob/main/handles.md)
+For information about breeze protocol see the [protocol presentation](https://github.com/freehandle/handles/blob/main/handles.md)

 ## Building the source